tongwu-msft/azure-rest-api-specs/documentation/hdinsightspark/hdinsight-spark-interactive-session.md

-# Interactive session
+﻿# Interactive session

+###  <a name="bk_common"></a> Common parameters and headers
+ The following information is common to all tasks that you might do related to clusters:

+-   Replace {cluster-endpoint} with the url of your cluster’s management endpoint. (e.g. myendpoint.azurehdinsight.net)

+-   Replace {session-id} with the session id returned on session startup.

+-   Set the Content-Type header to **application/json**.

+-   Authenticate with the endpoint using HTTP basic authentication.

 ## Create a new interactive session
 Start a new interactive session.

 ### Request
- See [Common parameters and headers](../HDInsightSparkREST/interactive-sessions.md#bk_common) for headers and parameters that are used by clusters.
+ See [Common parameters and headers](#bk_common) for headers and parameters that are used by clusters.

 |Method|Request URI|
 |------------|-----------------|